I Am Tampa Ready

 The final action step to take is to continue to stay informed about emergencies and warnings from the City of Tampa.
 The easiest way is to enroll in the Alert Tampa Emergency Notification System.
 Once you sign up you will receive emergency notifications directly from the city to your phone, email or text as soon as it goes out.
 Getting this critical information as soon as possible is key to becoming #TampaReady!

 As you begin your preparedness actions share your resiliency on social media using #TampaReady or tagging our social media handle @AlertTampa.
 We love sharing best practices and fun pictures with our followers in a hope to promote resiliency to everyone!

 You can also download and print the picture below to show off your pride once you have become #TampaReady!
-Throughout the year we will give out NOAA Weather Radios to the best pictures!
 We look forward to hearing from you throughout Hurricane Season (June 1st to November 30th)